codeclimate/codeclimate-rubocop/config/contents/lint/underscore_prefixed_variable_name.md

-This cop checks for underscore-prefixed variables that are actually used.
+Checks for underscore-prefixed variables that are actually used.

 Since block keyword arguments cannot be arbitrarily named at call